groundedsage/electric-datavis-gallery/README.md

 Below is a continuation of the relevant docs to get started with this repo from the Electric Clojure starter app readme.

+You will also want to install the javascript dependencies

+`npm install`

 ```
 $ clj -A:dev -X user/main